Addams Family Values: Production

-The "family values" in the film's title is a tongue-in-cheek reference by writer Paul Rudnick to a 1992 speech ("Reflections on Urban America") made by then-Vice Presidential candidate Dan Quayle.
+The "family values" in the film's title is a tongue-in-cheek reference by writer Paul Rudnick to a 1992 speech made by then-Vice President Dan Quayle.
 In the speech, Quayle controversially blamed the 1992 Los Angeles riots on a breakdown of "family values".

-According to Anjelica Huston, during the filming of Addams Family Values, it became increasingly clear that Raul Julia's health was deteriorating.
+Production of Addams Family Values began in Los Angeles on February 8, 1993.
+According to Anjelica Huston, it became increasingly clear during filming that Raul Julia's health was deteriorating.
 He had trouble eating and was losing weight as a result.
-He died less than a year after the film was released.
+He died on October 24, 1994, less than a year after the film was released.

 Sequoia National Park, particularly Sequoia Lake, in the Sierra Nevada of California, was the site of the movie's "Camp Chippewa".